eddiew/SoundSquare/README.md

 Software-wise, I use a 2-d array of bitmaps to record which instruments are active at which pitches and steps.
 This allows me to use just 1 bit per combination of instrument, pitch, and step so it's quite efficient.

 ## More screenshots
+One instrument
 ![one instrument](screenshots/simple.png)
+Multiple instruments
 ![multiple instruments](screenshots/multi.png)
+Multiple instruments playing the same note at the same time.
+Check out how the dot gets divided into sectors!
 ![simultaneous instruments](screenshots/simultaneous.png)